 Bioventus to Report First Quarter of Fiscal Year 2023 Financial Results on May 11, 2023

-/EIN News/ -- DURHAM, N.C., May 03, 2023 (GLOBE NEWSWIRE) -- Bioventus Inc. (Nasdaq: BVS) (“Bioventus” or the “Company”), a global leader in innovations for active healing, today announced that it will report financial results for the first quarter of fiscal year 2023 before the market opens on Thursday, May 11, 2023.
-The Company’s management will host a conference call at 8:30 a.m.
+DURHAM, N.C., May 03, 2023 (GLOBE NEWSWIRE) -- Bioventus Inc. BVS ("Bioventus" or the "Company"), a global leader in innovations for active healing, today announced that it will report financial results for the first quarter of fiscal year 2023 before the market opens on Thursday, May 11, 2023.
+The Company's management will host a conference call at 8:30 a.m.
 Eastern Time that same day to discuss the results and provide a business update.

 To participate in the conference call, dial 1-833-636-0497 (domestic) or +1-412-902-4241 (international) and refer to the Bioventus Inc. Conference Call.